Iran Takes Another Step To Enrich Uranium, In Another Blow To Nuclear Deal

 Iran has announced that it will begin enriching uranium using centrifuges at a controversial and heavily fortified nuclear facility.
 It's the latest in a series of breaches by Iran following President Trump's decision to abandon an international nuclear deal and impose economic sanctions.

-In a televised speech on Tuesday, Iranian President Hassan Rouhani said there are about 1,044 centrifuges at the Fordo nuclear facility.
+In a televised speech on Tuesday, Iranian President Hassan Rouhani said there are about 1,044 centrifuges at the Fordow nuclear facility.
 And on Wednesday, even though it is against the terms of the deal, Iran will begin to inject them with a gas containing uranium.

 "Once they live up to their commitments, we will stop feeding gas to the centrifuges," Rouhani said, according to a translation from Iran's Press TV.
 He appeared to be referring to the imposition of sanctions, which were to be lifted under the agreement that came into force in 2016.